sachinwacs/Sales-Analysis-Dashboard/README.md

 3. Interact with filters and visuals to explore the insights

 ## Note
-This dashboard was built from scratch by me using the dataset.
-While using concepts from a learning course, all dashboards, measures, and data modeling were implemented independently.
+This dashboard was built from scratch using the dataset.
+While following a learning course for guidance, all visuals, measures, and data modeling were created by me.